-We do our very best to grade work fairly, consistently, and accurately.
-Nevertheless, one of us may unintentionally err in our grading duties.
-If you believe that your assignment or test has been mismarked, please adhere to the following rules:
+I do my very best to grade work fairly, consistently, and accurately.
+Nevertheless, I occasionally do make mistakes.
+If you believe that your work has been mismarked, please adhere to the following rules:

 For simple mathematical errors, simply alert me of the mistake.